A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: METHOD

 \subsection{Hardware Design}

-\flores is designed to achieve versatile locomotion in various terrains, fully exploiting the advantage of both legged and wheeled structures\footnote{All the hardware design and a datasheet for all electronics can be found in our project website.}.
+\flores is designed for versatile locomotion across terrains, exploiting both legged and wheeled structures\footnote{All the hardware design and a datasheet for all electronics can be found in our project website.}.

 \textbf{Mechanical Design.} \flores has a total of 16 degrees of freedom (DoFs) with 4 DoFs per leg, as shown in Fig. \ref{fig:hardware_BOM}(a).
 Each leg is equipped with 3 motors near the torso: two motors provide hip DoFs (hip-yaw \& pitch for front legs/ hip-roll \& pitch for rear legs), and one for actuating the knee-pitch DoF.
-Additionally, a motor is mounted at the end of each leg to drive the wheel.
-The hip-pitch and knee-pitch motors are co-axially located and the knee-pitch DoF is actuated through a parallel four-bar linkage mechanism, which helps reduce leg inertia, and all other DoFs are directly actuated by motors.
+Additionally, a distal motor drives each wheel.
+The hip-pitch and knee-pitch motors are co-axially located and the knee-pitch DoF is actuated through a parallel four-bar linkage mechanism, which reduces leg inertia, and all other DoFs are directly actuated by motors.
+Such parallel linkage mechanisms are commonly adopted in series-parallel hybrid robotic systems for improved structural and dynamic performance~\cite{KUMAR2020102367}.

 In particular, as demonstrated in Fig. \ref{fig:hardware_BOM}(b), the front legs feature a hip-yaw DoF, which acts as a steering module and significantly improves the robot's maneuverability on unstructured terrain.
 To obtain enough steering space for front legs, the distance between front hip joints is larger than the back hip joints, which can prevent the leg collide with the body when a big heading angle is needed.
 The hip-yaw DoF has a range of motion from -35° to 100°, providing greater flexibility in adjusting the robot’s heading.
-This wide range enhances agility, allowing the robot to quickly change directions—especially beneficial in tight or complex environments.
-Meanwhile, as shown in Fig. \ref{fig:hardware_BOM}(c), the rear legs with their typical hip-roll configuration maintain the necessary stability to navigate unstructured terrains, ensuring the robot’s adaptability in various environments.
+This range improves agility, allowing the robot to quickly change directions—especially beneficial in tight or complex environments.
+Meanwhile, as shown in Fig. \ref{fig:hardware_BOM}(c), the rear legs with their typical hip-roll configuration maintain stability on unstructured terrain, ensuring the robot’s adaptability in various environments.
 As such, each front leg is equipped with motors for hip-yaw, hip-pitch, knee-pitch, and wheel actuation, while the rear legs retain the typical hip-roll configuration.

 When navigating unstructured terrain, the modified hip-yaw DoF significantly enhances the robot's efficiency by allowing the front wheels to maintain ground contact as long as possible, thus enabling a greater reliance on the wheeled structure for generating various movements.
 On the other hand, the typical hip-roll DoF in the rear leg, while not as adept at maximizing the use of the wheeled structure, provides essential lateral force that ensures stability on uneven surfaces.
 This lateral force is crucial for maintaining balance, as a lack of it could easily lead to tipping over when traversing diverse terrains.